ELKAMINA/42_irc/README.md

 > TCP/IP :  Transmission Control Protocol (TCP) vs User Datagram Protocol (UDP) vs Sequenced Packet Exchange (SPX).
 HTTP communication usually takes place over TCP/IP connections.
 The default port is TCP 80, but other ports can be used.
 This does not preclude HTTP from being implemented on top of any other protocol on the Internet, or on other networks. but any reliable transport can be used with http protocol.

-> http servers : Apache Tomcat, NginX, express JS
+> http servers : Apache Tomcat, NginX, express JS.
+First version of HTTP is HTTP/1.1. (latst version is the HTTP/2)

 > CGI

+> Socket : A socket is the mechanism that most popular operating systems provide to give programs access to the network.
+It allows messages to be sent and received between applications (unrelated processes) on different networked machines.
+The sockets mechanism has been created to be independent of any specific type of network. **IP (Internet Protocol)**, however, is by far the most dominant network and the most popular use of sockets.